jno3/jno3.github.io/writeups/bulldog-1.md

 ### exploitation - internal - privesc

 And find this piece: 'SUPERultH imatePASH SWORDyouH CANTget', which is a string that got messed up by the binary, and probably reads: 'SUPERultimatePASSWORDyouCANTget'.
-On the note Ashley said she was about to get it working with user Django, so, testing the password with django:
+On the note, Ashley said she was about to get it working with user Django, so, testing the password with django:

 ```
 django@bulldog:/home/bulldogadmin/.hiddenadmindirectory$ su django